Everything you need to know about the UK’s hotel quarantine policy

 What about travellers transiting through another location?

-They would, however, still be required to self-isolate in their own accommodation for 10 days.
-Additionally, they must still have a negative COVID-19 test and have completed a passenger locator form in order to board their flight to the U.K., and take a COVID-19 test on days two and eight of their quarantine (more on that below).
+They must still have a negative COVID-19 test and have completed a passenger locator form in order to board their flight to the U.K., and take a COVID-19 test on or before day two of their quarantine if they are fully vaccinated (more on that below).

 Do UK citizens or nationals have to hotel quarantine?

 Yes.
-Any traveller, regardless of their nationality, coming from one of the 33 high-risk countries is required to quarantine in the government-supervised accommodation.
+Any traveller, regardless of their nationality or vaccination status, coming from one of the high-risk countries is required to quarantine in the government-supervised accommodation.

 How much does it cost?